APPLIES TO: Composer v1.x and v2.x

 For additional information see how to define triggers article.

-Custom question answering, a feature of Azure Cognitive Service for Language, is the updated version of the QnA Maker service.
+Custom question answering, a feature of Azure AI Language, is the updated version of the QnA Maker service.
 For more information about question-and-answer support in Composer, see Natural language processing.

 Dialog events triggers